I'm

 Lisa Slater Nicholls, a very-independent-minded software professional.

-I work for EC|Wise in the San Francisco Bay Area.
+Santa Rosa City Schools District from mid-2010 through the fall of 2012, after working for EC|Wise in the San Francisco Bay Area from late 2007 through mid-2010, as the Microsoft Techologies Team Account Manager and Solutions Architect.
 Previously, with Colin Nicholls, I provided enterprise data integration and analysis services

 using XML in a variety of environments and languages (dba Spacefold).
 Before forming Spacefold, Colin and I served as an integration engineers for Acxiom Corporation for four years,